shigueru/academic-kickstart/content/post/QuantumESPRESSO_installation_GNU/index.md

 projects: []
 ---

-Este post se encuentra publicado en Linkedin y en Medium.
-Los enlaces se encuentran en los botones de arriba.
+This post is published on Linkedin and Medium.
+The links can be found in the buttons above.